eigenvalues λ and associated eigenvectors x of the matrix A are calculated iteratively.

 If the method converges, xn converges against the eigenvector to the eigenvalue with the largest magnitude.

-The largest eigenvalue can then be determined using the so-called Rayleigh quotient:
+The largest magnitude eigenvalue can then be determined using the so-called Rayleigh quotient:

 λmax = xTAx / (xTx)

-So you always just have to multiply the matrix with the last approximation and then normalize the result vector.
+So you have to multiply the matrix again and again with the last approximation and normalize the result vector.

 If the difference between two approximations is small enough, you stop.